nithinhm/vtu-marks-scraper-analyzer/README.md

 - **Marks Scraper**: An automated tool that retrieves student marks data from the VTU website and stores it in a CSV file.
 Regular and arrear results will be stored in seperate files.
 Depending on the URL link that is entered in the scraper, the tool will decide whether to collect revaluation marks or regular/arrear marks.

-- **Marks Analyer**: A tool that generates result analysis based on the data collected by the scraper and saves it in an Excel file.
+- **Marks Analyer**: A tool that generates result analysis and calculates SGPA based on the data collected by the scraper and saves it in an Excel file.
 It also provides a graphical representation of subject performance in the form of an image file.
 This tool can update the old marks with the new revaluation marks (if any) and provide an updated analysis.

 The repository provides both the source code and a packaged release for ease of use.

 ## Features

-- Collects marks data for all students of a branch from the VTU website.
+- Collects marks data for all or specific students of a branch from the VTU website.
 - Supports automation using Selenium WebDriver.
 - **Handles the USN entry and CAPTCHA verification automatically.**
 - Processes the collected data to generate an Excel file.
+- Calculates SGPA for each student.
 - Provides an easy-to-use graphical-user interface (GUI) app through Tkinter.
 - Handles common errors.
 While collecting data, if the number of retries crosses the set limit due to any errors, the data collected till that point will be saved.